-1923 - Reverend Masterman became first Bishop of Plymouth.

-1924 - The mineral collection of Sir John St. Aubyn was passed from Devonport Civil and Military Library to its present location at Plymouth City Museum and Art Gallery.
+- 1923 Reverend Masterman became the first Bishop of Plymouth. - 1924 The mineral collection of Sir John St. Aubyn was passed from Devonport Civil and Military Library to its present location at Plymouth City Museum and Art Gallery, now known as 'The Box'.

-1925 onward - Some of the twentieth century choir pews, the first Rectors Board, a Litany Desk and both Stoke Damerel church timber War Memorials are considered to be important pieces by local carver Violet Pinwell, who's work can be seen in over 100 churches in the South-west, including Truro Cathedral.
+1925 onward - Some of the twentieth century choir pews, the first Rectors Board, a Litany Desk and both Stoke Damerel church War Memorials are considered to be important pieces by local woodcarver Violet Pinwill, who's work can be seen in over 100 churches in the South-west, including Truro Cathedral.